7 Go, eat your bread with joy, and drink your wine with a merry heart, for God has already approved what you do.

 17 The words of the wise heard in quiet are better than the shouting of a ruler among fools.
 18 Wisdom is better than weapons of war, but one sinner destroys much good. – Ecclesiastes 9:7-18 ESV

-According to Solomon’s way of seeing things, there are two things that can make the life of man miserable and meaningless: Time and chance.
-He makes that clear in verse 11.
+According to Solomon’s way of seeing things, there are two things that can make a man’s life miserable and meaningless: Time and chance.
+He makes that point clear in verse 11.

 Again I saw that under the sun the race is not to the swift, nor the battle to the strong, nor bread to the wise, nor riches to the intelligent, nor favor to those with knowledge, but time and chance happen to them all. – Ecclesiastes 9:11 ESV